Hazel Crane

 Hazel Crane (1951 – 10 November 2003) was a prominent socialite, businesswoman and posthumous memoirist in South Africa.
 She was assassinated on 10 November 2003 near her mansion home in the plush northern Johannesburg suburb of Abbotsford – the same suburb in which controversial mining magnate Brett Kebble was murdered in 2005.
-Crane was killed as she left home to testify against an alleged organized crime boss in a murder trial.
+Crane was killed as she left home to testify against an alleged organised crime boss in a murder trial.

 Early life

 Born as Hazel Elizabeth Magee in Belfast, Northern Ireland, she emigrated to then Rhodesia as a child and later to South Africa in adult life.
 In South Africa she was involved in several philanthropic committees and projects, such as the educational sponsorship of poor students.

 Later life

 Crane was previously married to Anthony Crane, who was killed at age 25 in combat in the Rhodesian Bush War.
 The couple already had one child, and at the time of her husband's death, Crane was pregnant with their second child.
 She later had a tumultuous marriage with alleged Israeli mafia boss Shai Avissar.
 At the time of his murder in 1999, the couple were estranged.

 She was a close friend of Winnie Mandela, who attended her funeral and was the chief witness in her wedding to Avissar.
 Crane accompanied Mandela during her hearings before the Truth and Reconciliation Commission.